core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * Two origin servers S1 and S2, where the server Sx has address Sx_ADDR and port number Sx_PORT.

 The origin servers are members of a CoAP group with IP multicast address G_ADDR and port number G_PORT.
-Also, the origin servers are members of a same application group, and share the same resource /r.
+Also, the origin servers are members of the same application group and share the same resource /r.

 The communication between C and P is based on CoAP over UDP, as per {{RFC7252}}.
 The communication between P and the origin servers is based on CoAP over UDP and IP multicast, as per {{I-D.ietf-core-groupcomm-bis}}.